 Feel like something sweet?
 Then this low FODMAP banana butterscotch pudding is the perfect comfort dessert.
 It combines the flavour of banana bread with the gooey goodness of butterscotch sauce.
-The other bonus about this dessert is that it is quick to make.
+The other bonus about this dessert is that it is a quick low FODMAP recipe to make.
 Enjoy!

-FODMAP Update: Golden syrup has been tested by Monash University and it is low FODMAP in 1/2 tablespoon serves and becomes high FODMAP in 1 tablespoon serves.
-I have adjusted the recipe below to make sure it remains low FODMAP, providing you divide it into the recommended number of serves.
+FODMAP Update: Golden syrup has been tested by Monash University and it is low FODMAP in small serves and becomes high FODMAP in 1 tablespoon serves.
+I have adjusted the recipe below to make sure it remains low FODMAP, just use a 15ml tablespoon and divide the recipe into the recommended number of serves.
 Common bananas when they are firm (unripe - green or just yellow) are low FODMAP in 100g serves, however they become high FODMAP for fructans when ripe (yellow with brown spots).

 How To Make Golden Syrup: Can't find golden syrup?
 That's okay you can make it at home.
 Follow this video to find out how to make it.
 If you don't want to make golden syrup then you can replace it with an equal amount of maple syrup - just be mindful that this will make the pudding taste less like butterscotch.